Skip to content

 • href (optional) makes the text a hyperlink with the given URL.

-• title (optional) adds an SVG <title> element to the element, giving it "hover text" and a description for screen-readers and other assistive technologies.
+• title (optional) adds an SVG <title> element to the leaf, giving it "hover text" and a description for screen-readers and other assistive technologies.

 Example